-Liberty Parks & Rec has expanded its FREE virtual and in-person Evidence-Based Programs!
+Liberty Parks & Rec offers a variety of FREE Evidence-Based Programs throughout the year!
 These wellness programs are scientifically proven to help you take charge of your health, manage chronic conditions, increase your physical activity and more.
-Check out the current program offerings, and if you are interested in some of the others, please fill out the INTEREST FORM and a staff member will contact you within 48 hours of your submission.
+Check out the current program offerings below:

 A Matter of Balance

 Many older adults experience a fear of falling.
 People who develop this fear often limit their activities, which can result in physical weakness, making the risk of falling even greater.
 A Matter of Balance: Managing Concerns About Falls is a program designed to reduce the fear of falling and increase activity levels among older adults.

 This program includes eight two-hour small group sessions led by a trained facilitator.
 This nationally recognized program was developed at the Roybal Center at Boston University.